No-Fault Insurance Claim in New Jersey

 - Death benefits, which can be paid in a lump sum and may equal a maximum of $5,200 for lost income and $4,380 for lost services from the deceased.

-- Funeral expenses up to $1,000 to cover burial, cremation and other costs.
+- Funeral expenses of up to $1,000 to cover burial, cremation, and other costs.